Cloud-SPAN/cloud-admin-guide-2-managing-aws-instances/_episodes/02-instances-management-tasks.md

 #### *Copy the files prepared for this section*

-The files we have prepared are in the directory where you downloaded the Scripts to install them (in lesson 1, episode 3 or 4).
+The files we have prepared are in the directory where you downloaded the Scripts with `git clone ..` (in Lesson 1, Episode 3 or 4).

-Copy them to your course `inputs` directory as follows (note that you must be in your home directory):
+Copy the files to your course `inputs` directory as follows (note that you must be in your home directory):
 ~~~
 csuser@cloud-admin-instance:~
 $ cp _tmp_cloudspan_aws/instances-management-course-data/inputs/* courses/instances-management/inputs